sigasi/sigasi_insights/content/manual/plugins.md

 ---
-title: Third party plugins
+title: Third Party Plugins
 showinmenu: true
 weight: 16
 pager: true
 ---

-Since Sigasi Studio is built on Eclipse, you can install third party Eclipse plugins.
+Since Sigasi Studio is built on Eclipse, you can install third-party Eclipse plugins.

 The best place to start looking for a plugin is the [Eclipse Marketplace](https://marketplace.eclipse.org).
 We list some interesting plugins here.
-Since these are third party plugins, there is no official support from Sigasi.
+Since these are third-party plugins, there is no official support from Sigasi.

-## Installing plugins
+## Installing Plugins

-Unlike most Eclipse distributions Sigasi Studio is shipped without the *Eclipse Marketplace* plugin, and without the standard Eclipse update sites.
+Unlike most Eclipse distributions Sigasi Studio is shipped without the *Eclipse Marketplace* plugin and the standard Eclipse update sites.
-Hence, you have to use the old mechanism for installing new plugins, and add the plugin update site.
+Hence, you have to add a plugin update site to install new plugins.

 * Adding the update site
   * First, find the *update site* for the plugin you want to install.
 For example: for the Mercurial plugin, the update site is <https://foss.heptapod.net/mercurial/mercurialeclipse-updatesite/-/raw/branch/default/p2>